 the one who trained them –

-them.
+expression.
 Proverbs 27-5 says, “Better is open rebuke than love that is

 concealed.”
 Any gifted person would prefer being mentored and corrected for